vdevigere/Novi/README.md

 | 2  	| 50% discount 	| false  	|

 ### Activations
 **Activations** determine the status of the flag.
 Activations can turn a flag on or off when the activation conditions are met.
-Activations are what make novi a **_"dynamic"_** feature flag system.
+Activations are what make novi a **_"dynamic"_** feature flag system, since the activations are evaluated at runtime and enable features to be turned on/off based on runtime scenarios.
 Some scenarios that Activations are useful:-
 - Features could be activated depending on the deployment environment such as production, development or test
 - Feature could be shown only to certain usernames and disabled for others.
 - Organizations may choose to show a feature to only traffic originating from company IP address ranges during testing